mariaprietogil/aws-lex-web-ui/excel-to-json-faq/Readme.md

 There are some requirements for the excel:

- * The Excel file should be in the same folder that main.py
+ * The Excel file should be in the same folder that main.py (you can change the code to point to other location if needed)

  * NUMBER OF COLUMNS MATTER, DELETE ON THE EXCEL THE UNNECESARY RIGHT COLUMNS.